Fedec96/fedec96/README.md

 Being a purist and perfectionist are my strengths and weaknesses.

-&nbsp;

 ## My background

 Back when I was 19 I managed to find my first job as a `COBOL` developer for the biggest banks and insurance companies in Europe.
 I worked full-time exclusively in an IBM environment, through an IBM-3270 emulator that made `COBOL`/`DB2`/`JCL` developing possible.

-After 4 years I spent 2 more years developing with the very same technologies on an IBM-AS400 emulator, for the biggest fashion companies in Europe.
+After four years I spent two more years developing with the very same technologies on an IBM-AS400 emulator, for the biggest fashion companies in Europe.

-6 years in the past, I decided it was time to move on.
+Having worked six years in the past, I decided it was time to move on.

-&nbsp;

 ## Present day